Charles I, Duke of Elbeuf: Assassination of Admiral Coligny

 After it was agreed upon in the royal council to kill Admiral Coligny and other members of the Protestant leadership in Paris on 24 August 1572, the Guise were granted the task of killing the Admiral.
 The duke leapt at the chance to kill the man his family held responsible for the death of his father in 1563.
 Though he was only 16, Elbeuf accompanied his cousins through Paris to kill the Admiral, which they oversaw the conduct of in the early hours of the morning.
 A little while later a general massacre would develop in the city, before spiralling out of control across the country.

 Commonwealth

 In 1573, Anjou, was elected as king of the Polish-Lithuanian Commonwealth, and the fourth war of a religion was brought to a close to facilitate his travel.
 As he prepared to move to his new kingdom, he brought with him many young nobles of the court, of similar ages and experiences to himself.
 One of the nobles who travelled with him to form part of his household in the Commonwealth was Elbeuf.
 The day before his coronation on 20 February, Anjou gave a lunch for the Papal Nuncio and the various assembled ambassadors.
-At this meal Elbeuf and the other princes who had travelled with the king sat beside him to receive the dignataries.
+At this meal Elbeuf and the other princes who had travelled with the king sat beside him to receive the dignitaries.